Out-Law Guide 5 min. read

 • The enforcement of monetary compensation falls on the plaintiff.
 Consumers who can justify that they are eligible for compensation out of a lump sum awarded against the defendant should apply for recovery through an electronic platform, without the need for the involvement of a lawyer.
 Once the compensatory amounts due to consumers have been determined, the remainder of any money paid by the defendant into the court’s account, if any, shall be returned to the defendant.

-This preliminary draft will now need to be firstly approved by the Council of Ministers for it to be then assessed and enacted by the Parliament, not before June.
+This draft will now need to be approved by the parliament.

 Pitfalls regarding mass actions